Some Fundamental Theorems in Mathematics: Opinions

 \section{Opinions}

-Teaching a course called ``Math from a historical perspective" at the Harvard extension school led me to write up the present document.
-This course Math E 320 (now planned to be taught for the 10th time) is a rather pedestrian but pretty comprehensive stroll through all of mathematics.
-At the end of the course, students are asked as part of a project to write some short stories about theorems or mathematical fields or mathematical persons.
-The present document benefits already from these writings and also serves a bit as preparation for the course.
-It is interesting to see what others consider important.
-Sometimes, seeing what others feel can change your own view.
+It had been a course ``Math from a historical perspective" taught a couple of times at the Harvard extension school has motivated to write up the present document.
+As part of a project it was often asked to to write about some theorems or mathematical fields or a mathematical person and try to rank it.
+The present document benefits from these writings as it is interesting to see what others consider important.
+Sometimes, seeing different opinions can change your own view.
 I was definitely influenced by students, teachers, colleagues and literature as well of course by the limitations of my own understanding.
-And my point of view has already changed while writing the actual theorems down.
+My own point of view has already changed while writing the actual theorems down and will certainly change more.
 Value is more like an equilibrium of many different factors.
 In mathematics, values have changed rapidly over time.
 And mathematics can describe the rate of change of value \cite{StewartCatastrophe}.
-Major changes in appreciation for mathematical topics came definitely at the time of Euclid, then at the time when calculus was developed by Newton and Leibniz.
-Also the development of more abstract algebraic constructs or topological notions, the start of set theory changed things considerably.
-In more modern time, the categorization of mathematics and the development of rather general and abstract new objects, (for example with new approaches taken by Grothendieck) changed the landscape.
+Major changes in the appreciation for mathematical topics came throughout the history.
+Sometimes with dramatic shifts like when mathematical notations started to appear, at the time of Euclid, then at the time when calculus was developed by Newton and Leibniz.
+Also the development of more abstract algebraic constructs or topological notions, like for example the start of set theory changed things considerably.
+In more modern times, the {\bf categorization of mathematics} and the development of rather general and abstract new objects, (for example with new approaches taken by Grothendieck) changed the landscape.
 In most of the new development, I remain the puzzled tourist wondering how large the world of mathematics is.
-It has become so large that continents have emerged: we have {\bf applied mathematics}, {\bf mathematical physics}, {\bf statistics}, {\bf computer science} and {\bf economics} which have diverged to independent subjects and departments.
-Classical mathematicians like Euler would now be called applied mathematicians, de Moivre would maybe be a statistician, {\bf Newton} a mathematical physicist and {\bf Turing} a computer scientist and {\bf von Neuman} an economist.
+It has become so large that continents have emerged: we have {\bf applied mathematics}, {\bf mathematical physics}, {\bf statistics}, {\bf computer science} and {\bf economics} which have drifted away to independent subjects and departments.
+Classical mathematicians like Euler would now be called applied mathematicians, de Moivre would maybe be stamped as a statistician, {\bf Newton} a mathematical physicist and {\bf Turing} a computer scientist and {\bf von Neuman} an economist or physicist.